-The depreciable amounts of plant and equipment are depreciated using the straight line and written down value method at rates based on their estimated useful lives commencing from the time the asset is held ready for use.
+The depreciable amounts of all fixed assets including buildings and capitalized lease assets, but excluding freehold land, is depreciated on a straight line method at rates based on their estimated useful lives to the entity commencing from the time the asset is held ready for use.
+Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.